Filipalberius/Robot_sim/README.md

 The commands:

-"PLACE x y heading"  - to place the robot in the grid.
+"PLACE x y heading"  - to place the robot in the grid. \n "MOVE"  - to take a step. \n
-"MOVE"  - to take a step
+"RIGHT", "LEFT"  - to turn right or left. \n
-"RIGHT", "LEFT"  - to turn right or left
+"REPORT"  - To print a visual representation of the grid.